Feeding Tips for Premature Babies: Ensuring Healthy Growth

 How long will my baby need a pacifier?

 Using a pacifier at home can continue to help your baby.
-Not only does it allow your baby to continue to work on their non-nutritive suck but it also helps your baby with their state regulation and helps organize their body in preparation for eating.
-The non-nutritive suck started in utero and can be a key to babe learning self-calming.
+Not only does it allow your baby to continue to work on their non-nutritive suck, but it also helps your baby with their state regulation and helps organize their body in preparation for eating.
+The non-nutritive suck started in utero and can be a key to your baby learning how to self calm.

-It is important to continue to use a pacifier that is rounded all the way around and similar in shape to their bottle nipple to optimize their tongue cupping and sucking pattern.
+It’s important to continue to use a pacifier that’s rounded all the way around and similar in shape to their bottle nipple to optimize their tongue cupping and sucking pattern.

 Will my preemie baby be able to nurse even though they were taking the bottle at the hospital?

 Premature babies may take days or weeks to learn how to nurse.
-It is important to remember to be patient and try not to become discouraged if you have chosen to breast feed.
-There are times when this transition is not entirely successful; it is important to not feel guilty.
+It’s important to be patient and try not to become discouraged if you have chosen to breast feed.
+There are times when this transition isn’t entirely successful.
+Don’t be hard on yourself as breastfeeding can be difficult and doesn’t work, or isn’t right, for everyone.

 How will my body know to produce milk early?

 After delivery, hormones change rapidly, signaling to your breast to begin making milk.
-With stimulation by the baby's sucking (or by the breast pump) the breasts will continue to make milk.
+With stimulation by the baby's sucking (or by the breast pump), the breasts continue to make milk.
 The more stimulation the more milk the breasts make.

 When should I start pumping?

-It is best to start as soon after delivery as you can, within the first 6 hours is best, but definitely within the first 24 hours.
-Early pumping is very important for establishing a milk supply.
-Even if your baby is very sick and not being fed, you need to pump your breast regularly so there will be milk when your baby is ready.
+It’s best to start as soon after delivery as you can.
+Within the first six hours is best but definitely within the first 24 hours.
+Early pumping is important for establishing a milk supply.
+Even if your baby is very sick and not being fed, pump your breast regularly so there will be milk when your baby is ready.
 Electric breast pumps are the best.
-Ask your nurse or a lactation consultant for assistance in learning to use one and in preparing to rent one when you are out of the hospital.
+Ask your nurse or a lactation consultant for assistance on how to use one when you’re out of the hospital.

 How often should I pump?

 You should pump at least five times a day and for a total time of at least 100 minutes a day.
-Ideally increase this to 8 to 12 times a day for 10 minutes per side.
+Ideally. increase this to 8 to 12 times a day for 10 minutes per side.
 Frequent pumping signals your body to keep making milk.
 At first you may get very little milk, sometimes just a few drops.
-But, it is important to save all that you get of this early milk for your baby.
-About the third day your breasts will become full and swollen.
+But, it’s important to save all that you get of this early milk for your baby.
+By about the third day, your breasts will become full and swollen.
 This is your milk coming in.
-At this time your milk supply will increase.
-With frequent pumping you will produce more than your baby can use, but don't decrease the amount of pumping.
-It is important to build a good supply early.
+At this time, your milk supply will increase.
+With frequent pumping you’ll produce more than your baby can use, but don't decrease the amount of pumping.
+It’s important to build a good supply early.

 My baby is sick and not eating.
 What do I do with my milk?

 Pumped milk can be frozen for later use.
 Unless told otherwise, the milk from an entire pumping should be pooled and then divided into containers for freezing.
-The nutrients of milk are not changed by freezing, but frozen milk does not protect against infection.
+The nutrients of milk aren’t changed by freezing, but frozen milk doesn’t protect against infection.
 Your baby's doctor may want to use fresh milk when the baby starts to feed.
-Fresh milk is milk that has not been frozen, but it can be refrigerated for 24-48 hours.
+Fresh milk is milk that hasn’t been frozen, but it can be refrigerated for 24-48 hours.
 Ask you baby's nurse about the guidelines for your nursery.

 Should I transition my preemie baby to a sippy cup or straw?

-When it is time to work on drinking skills, we recommend working on open cup and straw drinking.
-Using sippy cups is not recommended for preemie babies as they promote a drinking pattern that is similar to drinking from a bottle rather than using more mature skills.
+When it’s time to work on drinking skills, we recommend using an open cup and straw.
+Sippy cups aren’t recommended for preemie babies as they promote a drinking pattern that’s similar to drinking from a bottle rather than using more mature skills.

 Sippy cups encourage your child to drink with his head/neck back in extension, which increases aspiration risk.
 Sippy cups also have no flow control and often lead to coughing/choking spells.